Why do Shopify Stores Fail:

 Website optimization is a tricky topic that often becomes a pitfall for online businesses.
 However, by applying these general guidelines you can advance your Shopify store and reduce the daunting chances of failure.

 Creating an attractive and converting Shopify store is only half the battle.
 You need to make sure people can actually discover your brand and decide to visit your website.
-For the most part, e-commerce businesses drive traffic to their stores through a combination of marketing activities like search engine optimization (SEO) and advertising campaigns.
+For the most part, ecommerce businesses drive traffic to their stores through a combination of marketing activities like search engine optimization (SEO) and advertising campaigns.

 While taking care of your website’s visibility on search engines is certainly important and often unfairly disregarded, it’s generally not the primary reason why Shopify stores fail.
 A much more detrimental mistake to make is not investing into promotional activities.
 Or, conversely, investing into ineffective promotional activities.